tsadams1973/website/blog/content/posts/intro-power-bi/index.md

 tags: ["powerbi","bi","analytics"]
 ---

-To learn more about Power BI, I decided to work through some of the content from the [Create and use analytics reports with Power BI](https://docs.microsoft.com/en-us/learn/paths/create-use-analytics-reports-power-bi/) learning path from Microsoft's (Learn platform)[https://docs.microsoft.com/en-us/learn/].
-These are my notes and takeaways from those modules.
+To learn more about Power BI, I decided to work through some of the content from the [Create and use analytics reports with Power BI](https://docs.microsoft.com/en-us/learn/paths/create-use-analytics-reports-power-bi/) learning path from Microsoft's [Learn platform](https://docs.microsoft.com/en-us/learn/).
+These are some of my notes and takeaways from those modules.

 ---